-Response: The development has been designed utilise the site topography and surrounding landscape.
-The proposal will retain access along all boundaries of the property for movement of bandicoot species.
-The proposal will retain the natural sandstone builders and outcrops on the site.
+Response: The development has been designed to utilise the site topography and surrounding landscape.
+The proposal will retain existing access for bandicoots.
+The current and proposed access to the site is shown on Map 1.
 The recommendations and ameliorative conditions in this report provide measures to manage and mitigate impacts.

-Response: The development has been designed utilise the site topography and surrounding landscape.
-The proposal will retain access along all boundaries of the property for movement of bandicoot species.
+Response: The development has been designed to utilise the site topography and surrounding landscape.
+The proposal will retain existing access for bandicoots.
 The recommendations and ameliorative conditions in this report provide measures to manage and mitigate impacts.